kostantin-bozovic/FinalProject/README.md

 * Apache Maven 5.2.4

 ## Executing program
-To run Headless tests, replace "no" with "yes" command, inside @BeforeClass methode.<br>
+To run Headless tests, replace "no" with "yes" command, inside @BeforeClass methode on 41 line.<br>
 ```
 headlessTest("no");
 ```
 ```
 headlessTest("yes");
 ```
+To run all test in same time, right-click on "testng.xml" file and click "Run"

 ## Framework Walkthorugh
 Packages:
 * Base - Contains classes used through the app